-In-depth Fellows Activity: Working with Foundation staff, each Fellow will determine the nature of their project and identify what resources and mentors would be needed to accomplish it.
+In-depth Fellows Activity: Working with Foundation staff, each Fellow determines the nature of their project and identifies what resources and mentors will be needed to accomplish it.
 The Fellows program focuses on each Fellow's field of interest as well as leadership development goals.
 The participant-generated project provides an important vehicle for integrating the year’s experiences.
-For more information about 2016 Fellow projects, please click here.
-The photo below is Ilana Cone Kennedy conducting the monthly meeting of the Student Leadership Board for the Holocaust Center for Humanity, her project for the year.
+The photo below is Ilana Cone Kennedy (2016 Fellow) conducting the monthly meeting of the Student Leadership Board for the Holocaust Center for Humanity, her project for the year.

 Monthly Meetings: The Fellows meet monthly to participate in skill-building workshops on leadership, hear from community leaders and have time to share their expertise with each other.
-Regardless of format, all monthly gatherings are followed by an informal networking opportunity that allow the Fellows to build stronger connections.
+Regardless of format, all monthly gatherings are followed by informal networking opportunities to help Fellows build stronger connections.

-The year will begin in October 2016 in Seattle.
+The year will begin in October 2017 in Seattle.
 The initial meeting will be a day-long Jackson Leadership Fellows orientation held on Friday, October 6th, including interaction with Foundation Board members, and the first in a series of leadership training conducted by a regional and nationally known expert.
 The Fellows will receive feedback on their leadership skills and learn how to better leverage them in their work and community.
 Subsequent meetings will be scheduled for two to three hours during the first Wednesday or Thursday of the month.
-They will focus on the broader elements of leadership with a workshop on Servant Leadership and how to build extraordinary teams.
-The monthly meetings will include discussions with leaders from the community and an opportunity for active engagement among the Fellows.
+They will focus on the broader elements of leadership with a workshop on Servant Leadership, team building, and presentation skills..
+The monthly meetings will also include discussions with leaders from the community and an opportunity for active engagement among the Fellows.